 Celebrating a birthday at camp is very special!
 Every child celebrating a birthday at camp will receive recognition and attention.
-The birthday child will receive a cake to be shared by his/her bunk during a meal, the whole camp will sing "Happy Birthday!" and the camper will get to spin our Birthday Wheel for a special prize.
+The birthday child will receive a cake to be shared by his/her bunk during a meal, the whole camp will sing "Happy Birthday!" and the camper will get to spin our Birthday Wheel for a special prize, typically during our S'morning Camp Harlam morning ritual.

 A brief call between a camper celebrating a birthday and a parent will be provided (from camp, to the family).
-This call will be made to the telephone number on file and is typically placed during shower hour between 5:15 PM and 6:30 PM (we will try a cell and/or a home number).
+This call will be made to the telephone number on file and is typically placed during shower hour, between 5:15 PM and 6:30 PM (we will try a cell and/or a home number).
 Camper Care will connect with the family to determine the most convenient time.
 Some children/families decide that a birthday call is not necessary, and we have seen children celebrate birthdays very happily at camp away from their families without a phone call, so please let us know if you opt to not receive a call.